One of these Ayurvedic hair oils is certainly going to prevent hair fall and rescue your hair!

 Here are some powerful herbs used in most of the Ayurvedic oils.

-- Amla (Amlaki/Indian gooseberry) reduces all the aggravated doshas by balancing them.
+Amla educes all the aggravated doshas by balancing them.
 Amla is a rejuvenator to the body so it does the same to the hair as well.
 It strengthens the hair follicles and reduces the inflammation of scalp.
 The juice of amla fruit reduces the burning sensation of the scalp.

 8 Ayurvedic Hair Oils For Different Hair Problems